WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sophia-Batchelor/Weekly-Meetings.md

 * Had an AMAZING collaboration day last Thursday which I learnt a lot from (implicit skills of collaboration and communication, and explicit knowledge of tools).
 * Finished a [feature prioritization workshop for AutSPACEs' homepage](https://miro.com/app/board/uXjVOersUEs=/) (using MoSCoW method - info about what MoSCoW is [here](https://www.interaction-design.org/literature/article/making-your-ux-life-easier-with-the-moscow)) which will help move the design forward.

 #### What did you struggle with?
 * Got overwhelmed with the amount of socialization and seeing people.
 I haven't really done big group things in person for a while.
 They were so fun and I'm so glad I was invited, just did not realize how rusty my social skills were.
+  * KW: HUGS!
 * Ended up facilitating DSG after reflecting about where I was and what I wanted to get out of the DSG.
+  * KW: Loooooooolzzzzz - I am unsurprised.
+Glad you're using your strengths, be careful not to burn out!
 * Email backlog is piling up, I scanned the lab's HackMD from a while back for some strategies but am tempted to put an `out of office` on while working on DSG.
+  * KW: I like this OOO plan 💯
 * The Safe Haven!!
 Oh my gosh it's so hard to get set up and figure out what's going wrong when you get an error!
+  * KW: 😭 I hope you can find a way forwards with the team.
+Please note all the pain points for the RAM when they start!!

 #### What would you like to work on in the next two weeks?
 * DSG is my main focus.
 * Unblocking any AutSPACEs tasks so that SL can move ahead.

 #### Where do you need help from Kirstie?
 * Pretty a-okay.
 DSG is relatively self contained and has support from the organizers.

 ## Date: 23 November 2021